Cyber Monday 2020 in Singapore: save big with these incredible deals

 Need a beefier option?
 Microsoft has a fantastic deal on the 15-inch version of its 2-in-1 Surface Book 3, which boasts a an Intel Core i7 processor, 32GB of RAM and 1TB of SSD storage.
 Get it now for only SG$3,913 – that's a saving of SG$585!
 Just like before, this offer ends on November 30.View Deal

 Harvey Norman's got a terrific deal on the funky Fujifilm X-A7 Mirrorless Camera that also includes a 15-45mm Lens.
-Listed at SG$849, you get a further 10% off as soon as you add it to your cart, bringing the sale price down to just now only $764.10 – that's a saving of SG$334.90!
+Now only $849 – that's a saving of SG$250!
 Available in Mint Green, Dark Silver and Brown.

 It may be getting on in years, but that doesn't stop the Canon EOS M50 from being a fantastic shooter.
 It's a stylish mirrorless camera that boasts a high-res electronic viewfinder, a vari-angle touchscreen LCD monitor and a large grip on a relatively on a compact body.
-Was SG$939, now only SG$839.
+Get an extra 10% off when you add it to your cart.
+Was SG$939, now only SG$755.10.

 Fujifilm X-T3 Mirrorless Digital Camera (Body) | SG$1,799 (was SGS$2,299; save SG$500)